 - Borrowers with facilities also secured by other collateral will be offered a Residual Loan, in addition to the restructured loan at a value equal to the lower of a) the residual debt amount at the restructuring date and b) the open market value of other collateral.

 - Any residual amount that might remain post the restructured loan and the residual loan will be parked and the borrower will have no repayment obligation on it, provided that he continues to perform on the restructured loan.
+It can only be claimed by the Bank if the borrower defaults on the restructured loan.

 - Existing collateral/guarantees continue to apply, and no additional collateral/guarantees shall be requested, unless certain conditions apply.